mzivic7/endcord/configuration.md

     To list all installed languages, run `aspell dump dicts`.
     Additional dictionaries can be installed with package manager or downloaded [here](https://ftp.gnu.org/gnu/aspell/dict/0index.html) (extract archive and run "configure" script).
 - `mute_video = False`
     Wether to mute video or not.
-If tru, will not initialize audio at all.
+If true, will not initialize audio at all.
+- `rpc_external = True`
+    Wether to use external resources for Rich Presence (like custom pictures).

 ### Theme
 - `tree_width = 32`